appliedbits/draft-wendt-stir-vesper/draft-wendt-stir-vesper.md

 ## PASSporT Types

-This specification requests that the IANA add a new entry to the Personal Assertion Token (PASSporT) Extensions registry for the type “vesper” which is specified in [RFCThis].
+This specification requests that the IANA add a new entry to the Personal Assertion Token (PASSporT) Extensions registry for the type "vesper" which is specified in [RFCThis].

 --- back